pennersr/django-allauth/docs/providers.rst

 FIELDS:
     The fields to fetch from the Graph API `/me/?fields=` endpoint.
+    For example, you could add the `'friends'` field in order to capture the user's friends (requires `'user_friends'` scope).

 EXCHANGE_TOKEN:
     The JS SDK returns a short-lived token suitable for client-side use.
 Set